 Exactly one year ago I started taking sailing lessons here on San Francisco Bay in an effort to gain a better understanding of Coastal Passage Making.
-My goal is to make it through the Offshore Passage Making Program and master all the techniques required to safely sail around the world.
+My goal is to make it through the Offshore Passage Making Program and master all the techniques required to safely sail around the world some day.
 I've had countless dreams of boarding my boat and sailing to wherever the wind takes me.
 No cars, no pollution, no people.
 Just me on the open ocean drifting through time, flowing with the wind and the currents without a care in the world.
 Ideally, I envision myself sailing between San Francisco, Hawaii, and Japan once per year with family and friends, or completely alone if nobody is crazy enough to join me.

 As poetic as it sounds, the harsh realities of offshore passage can quickly become a nightmare if you are not properly trained and well equipped.
 I have been out in the water on a variety of vessels over the years which has given me enough respect for the open seas to understand that training and preparation can make the difference between life and death.
 I don't have time to detail the multitude of tribulations I have endured during my travels on ocean vessels, but let's just say that there is nothing more humbling than getting beaten to a pulp on the high seas.

 I've lived near the ocean throughout most of my life and I've been on the water more than most people, however simply being comfortable in the ocean does not endow one to sail around the world.
-Therefore, before buying my own boat and embarking on any long-term voyages, I decided to become officially certified in as many levels of sailing as possible.
+Therefore, before buying a new boat and embarking on any long-term voyages, I decided to become officially certified in as many levels of sailing as possible.
 I found a great sailing school here in Sausalito (Club Nautique) that offers all levels of instruction for beginner and expert sailors alike.
 With each new course that I complete, I feel more comfortable sailing a vessel alone and gain more confidence hitting the high seas.

 There are various techniques that are required to sail properly versus, driving a car for example.
 In a car, you simply fill the gas tank, start the engine, and hit the accelerator while steering down meticulously paved and well labeled roads.
 If you run into a problem, you simply pull the car over to the side of the road and get help.
 However, on a sailboat you are at the mercy of the wind and currents where you must enter a zen-like state while becoming one with the elements.
 There are no gas stations out at sea, and no civilization in sight.
 You need to understand the physics of your boat and sails against the wind and currents, you need to know how to plot your course, how to read the stars, how to signal other boats, etc. You must study your charts, forecast the weather, and follow your instincts while navigating though the currents in search of your destination.
 I do find many aspects of sailing rather similar to my Pilot's training, however there are also just as many elements that are completely different from flying a plane.